Workers pool

 ttl: 0s

-# How long worker can spend in IDLE mode after first using (soft limit).
+# How long a worker can spend in IDLE mode after first use (soft limit).
 Zero means no limit.

 #